pratyushjain99/Project4-pratyusj/README.md

 Alternatively, instead of a document, you may submit a narrated screencast that includes the same information that would be in the writeup.

 ### Demos
-The TAs will identify exemplar projects that are unique in some way and nominate them to be demonstrated in class!
+The TAs will identify exemplar projects that are unique in some way and nominate them to be demonstrated in class.
+Those who do so get a small prize!

 ### Questions
-If you have questions, please post them to the course Piazza and the TAs and instructors will respond.
+If you have a question, please post them to the course Piazza, ask a TA, or direct to Joe.

 ### Submission Summary
-You will have two server apps (Task 1, Task 2), and one Android app to submit.
-Depending on how you set up your work in IntelliJ IDEA, you may have one to three projects.
-(For example, you may have one project with 3 modules, or 3 projects, each with one module.)
-In any case, be sure the Modules include the strings “Task1”, “Task2”, and “Android” in their names.
+You will have one web service app, one Android app, and a WriteUp document to submit.
+Be sure each is named to be obvious what it is.

-Be sure you meet the [Documentation standards](https://canvas.cmu.edu/courses/27254/pages/documentation?module_item_id=5017769) given in the first week of class, especially including an Author comment with your name and AndrewID.
+Be sure you meet the [Documentation standards](https://canvas.cmu.edu/courses/30219/pages/documentation?module_item_id=5196591) given in the first week of class, especially including an Author comment with your name and AndrewID.
 Failing to include your name and AndrewID in each source file will result in losing 5 points.

-You should also have two writeup documents that you should name:
-* Project4Task1Writeup.pdf
-* Project4Task2Writeup.pdf

-If you submit screencasts, use similar names (e.g. Project4Task1Screencast).

-You will have no separate screenshot directories for this project.

 For each IntelliJ IDEA project, “File->Export To Zip File…”.
 You must export in this way and NOT just zip the project folders.

-Now you should have one to three .zip files and two writeup documents

 Create a new empty folder **named with your Andrew id** (very important).
-Put all files mentioned above in to the new folder you created.
-Zip that folder.
+Put your web service zip, your Android project zip, and your WriteUp pdf in that folder and zip it.

-Now you should have only one .zip file named with your Andrew id.
+Now you should have only one .zip file named with your AndrewID.zip.
 Submit that single .zip file to Canvas.

 ---
 ### MongoDB